Snorkeling 101: The Complete Guide to Snorkeling

-Here’s our guide to getting the most out of your snorkeling.
+Here’s our guide to getting the most out of your next snorkeling adventure.

-In this guide, we’ll cover the three aspects that are necessary to getting the most out of your snorkeling:
+In this guide, we’ll cover three aspects that are necessary to getting the most out of snorkeling:

 Snorkeling is often an underrated activity.
-For many travelers in tropic destinations, it’s presented as something anyone can do, and often involves plowing through the surface with rental gear and a swim vest on.
+For many travelers to tropical destinations, it’s presented as something anyone can do, and often involves plowing along the surface with rental gear and a swim vest on.
 But snorkeling can be so much more!

 In fact, modern scuba diving grew out of snorkeling, or skin diving as it was known then.

-Snorkeling can be a very rewarding activity.
+Snorkeling can be incredibly rewarding and enjoyable.
 It benefits from its simplicity, where you can simply grab a mask and some fins, rather than hauling a bag full of heavy scuba gear.
-This also allows for more flexibility, allowing you to bring your gear on trips where bringing tons of scuba gear isn’t a possibility.
+This also allows for more flexibility, allowing you to bring your gear on trips where packing tons of scuba gear isn’t a possibility.
 And the lack of bubbles means you can often get closer to marine wildlife than with scuba gear on.